-You are automatically considered for academic scholarships once you are admitted to Lynchburg College – no separate scholarship application is required.
+You are automatically considered for academic scholarships once you are admitted to University of Lynchburg – no separate scholarship application is required.

-*or equivalent ACT score.
-Lynchburg College uses ACT and/or SAT test scores to calculate scholarships.
+University of Lynchburg uses ACT and/or the redesigned SAT test scores to calculate scholarships.
 Calculate your level of scholarship.

 With the exception of the Hopwood Scholarship, scholarship eligibility may vary within categories according to actual test scores and grade point average.
 Therefore, a student with a higher SAT and a lower GPA (or vice versa) than the example stated may still be eligible for a certain scholarship.
-SAT scores used for scholarship consideration are calculated on a 1600-point scale and include the scores from the Critical Reading and Math sections only.
+SAT scores used for scholarship include the scores from the Evidence-Based Reading and Writing and Math sections only.